 3. Do you want to reuse the kit or craft ‘n go?
 My daughter, the artist, goes through so many craft kits that I now look for ones that I can dispose of when we are done.
 We already have some great art kits that include all kinds of materials that we use constantly.
 So, I don’t want a new kit with 1,000 paint brushes.
 No more crayons in my house!
 I look for kits that we or she can put together with no extra pieces left over when we are done.
 Klutz makes some great craft ‘n go kits.

 4. What do your kids like to do?
 There are so many cool themed art kits to appeal to all sorts of interests and artistic techniques.
-Check out all of the fun arts & craft kits we sell.
 There is everything from painting to jewelry making to shrinky dinks to sewing and more.

 We’ve tried a lot of the craft kits out there with our kids and some keep them engaged, and some don’t.
-However, the three kits we keep using again and again that have provided our kids with hours of crafting fun, include the Alex Toys Giant Art Supply Jar, the My Very Busy Box, and the My Art Case Art Supply Kit, which is why we sell them.
+However, the three kits we keep using again and again that have provided our kids with hours of crafting fun, include the Alex Toys Giant Art Supply Jar, the My Very Busy Box, and the My Art Case Art Supply Kit.

 I would recommend the My Very Busy Box for younger kids (as young as 2 years old) because there are instructions on how to make certain craft ideas.
 The Giant Art Supply Jar is perfect for older kids who want to create their own ideas and just need the supplies to make it happen.
 Don’t forget to grab an Art Project Splat Mat or an old tablecloth to protect your kitchen table or put on the floor under the crafting area.